aok1425/yelp-road-trip-app/README.md

 The 'find the best' option is like the regular option, but it searches along the entire route, except for nearby the start and endpoints.
 The longer the route is, the more points it will search, and the longer the search will take.

 ##Wish List:
-*State the destination arrival time on the front page after the first three boxes are inputted.
+* State the destination arrival time on the front page after the first three boxes are inputted.
-*Allow more than one concurrent user. :)
+* Allow more than one concurrent user. :)
-*Make panel like the on the Yelp app to see all your results at once.
+* Make panel like the on the Yelp app to see all your results at once.
-*Add price information (e.g. $$$) using Foursquare's API.
+* Add price information (e.g. $$$) using Foursquare's API.
-*Show only restaurants that will be open at arrival time, using Locu API.
+* Show only restaurants that will be open at arrival time, using Locu API.
-*Input validation/typeahead on locations, using WTForms under Flask.
+* Input validation/typeahead on locations, using WTForms under Flask.

 Send me feedback!
 I'm at @aok1425 or the same Twitter handle on GMail.
-Thanks to Adam Wagner (@AdamWagner) for designing and implementing the front page, and Feifan Wang (@4thethrillofit) for telling me how to put this app on the internet.
+Thanks to Adam Wagner for designing and implementing the front page, and Feifan Wang for telling me how to put this app on the internet.

 ##Known issues:
 Might not work if eating time is intended to be the next day.
 Same-day only!